cimug-org/CIMTool/dev-docs/Includes/CIMToolProduct/CIMToolProduct-README.md

 - Places the perspective switcher in the top-right
 - Shows a progress indicator on startup

-These are default values only — users can override them through Eclipse preferences and their choices are persisted per-workspace.
+These are default values only, and users can override them through Eclipse preferences and their choices are persisted per-workspace.

 ### logging.properties